 Lateral Femoral Cutaneous Nerve Block

-The lateral femoral cutaneous nerve (LFCN) block targets the LFCN in the proximal thigh after it passes under the inguinal ligament and enters a fat filled tunnel formed by the fascia lata.
+Lateral femoral cutaneous nerve (LFCN) blocking targets the LFCN in the proximal thigh after it passes under the inguinal ligament and enters a fat filled tunnel formed by the fascia lata.
 This tunnel can be located between the sartorius and tensor fascia lata muscles.
 The LFCN provides sensory innervation to the lateral thigh.

 Obturator Nerve Block